Top Cat Breeds for 2004

 Today, the cat is the most popular pet in the United States and in some parts of Europe.
 And why shouldn't cats be popular?
 They more easily fit into our busy lifestyles than do dogs, and while you can't go to the park and play fetch with your kitty, you don't have to housebreak and walk her each day, either.
 With their clean, quiet habits and relatively easy care, cats adapt well to apartment and indoor living.

 Since 1981, America's owned pet population has increased by a staggering 30 million, according to a study conducted by the Pet Food Institute.
-Interest in purebred cats has grown as well.
-While pedigreed cats have not attained the same popularity as purebred dogs, a total of 44,774 pedigreed cats were registered in 2003.
+According to the pet ownership statistics supplied by the American Pet Product Manufacturer's Association (APPMA) Survey, 37.7 million U.S. households own a cat totally to over 90.5 million cats!
+The average number of cats per household is 2.4.
+Interest in both mixed breed and purebred cats has grown as well.
+While pedigreed cats have not attained the same popularity as purebred dogs, a total of 41,606 pedigreed cats were registered in 2004 down from 44,774 in 2003.

 Drum Roll Please

 According to registration totals, The CFA's top ten most popular cat breeds in 2004 are: